apt6ix/awesome-cyber-university/README.md

 ## Overview
-Goal is to curate various resources availabl online in a clear and easy to follow manner for people to go from novice to expert in cyber security
+Goal is to curate various resources available online in a clear and easy to follow manner for people to go from novice to expert in cyber security